Nareshvrao/Semantic-segmentation-of-remote-sensing-images-based-on-Deeplab-v3/README.md

 python train.py takes a little longer, you can change how often args.test_display to view the test results
 ```

-###Final Results:
-	The evaluation method is mean-IoU.
-In the case of very few data sets, the test set evaluation result gets a score of 77.3

 ### Method mean-IoU accuracy
 	baseline(deeplabv3) 71.2-